chef/automate/components/docs-chef-io/content/automate/config_postgresql.md

 ```

 The shared lock table tracks locks on `max_locks_per_transaction` * (max_connections + max_prepared_transactions) objects (e.g., tables); hence, no more than this many distinct objects can be locked at any one time.
 This parameter controls the average number of object locks allocated for each transaction; individual transactions can lock more objects as long as the locks of all transactions fit in the lock table.
 This is not the number of rows that can be locked; that value is unlimited.
 The default is 64.
 When running a standby server, you must set this parameter to the same or higher value than on the master server.
-Otherwise, queries will not be allowed in the standby server.
+Otherwise, queries will not be allowed on the standby server.

 ### Max Connections